Explanations of items in the income statement

 2024

 The valuation of embedded derivatives and the subsequent valuation of the purchase price liability refer to the measurement through profit or loss of the derivatives and purchase price liabilities agreed in the course of the Warburg Pincus investment in the Business Applications segment.
-For further information, please refer to Note 34.1.
+Warburg Pincus sold its entire stake in IONOS Group SE on March 27, 2025.
+As a result, the embedded derivatives and the purchase price liability became due.
+For further information, please refer to Note 35.1.

 15. Income taxes